 - Ideally, it would be great if you could wear an outfit that protects your entire body when you go for a bike ride, but you can reduce the risk of brain injury by wearing a helmet that fits well.
 Bike helmets are not just practical; they can be stylish and come in lots of colors.
 You can even decorate them with reflective stickers that make you more visible to others on the road.

-- According to the National Highway Traffic Safety Administration (NHTSA), bicycle helmets are 85-88% effective in reducing head and brain injuries, making the use of helmets the single more effective way to reduce head injuries and fatalities resulting from bicycle crashes.
+- According to the American Academy of Pediatrics, bicycle helmets are up to 88% effective in reducing head and brain injuries, making the use of helmets the single more effective way to prevent head injuries and death resulting from bicycle crashes.

 How do I know if my helmet fits?